ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Shared mailbox delegation (Full Access, Send As, Send on Behalf) | Configured via mail-enabled Security groups which are hidden from the Global Address book | Mail-enabled security groups limit the management overhead associated with mailbox delegation when compared to direct delegations.
 A security group is required to be mail-enabled to appear within Office 365.
-Naming standard for security groups | Configured | To distinguish between a security groups managing a shared mailbox a naming standard will be followed.<br>e.g. GMSG_{mailboxname}
+Naming standard for security groups | Configured | To distinguish between a security groups managing a shared mailbox a naming standard will be followed.<br>e.g. `GMSG_<mailboxname>`
 Shared Mailbox user account | Disabled | Default configuration.
 Accounts will remain disabled to reduce system attack surface.

 ### Resource Mailboxes